sagnikc395/kv-store/README.md

 - WAL replay for restoring node state on restart
 - A simple XML-RPC proxy with consistent hashing for key routing

-The project is intentionally compact.
-It is useful as a learning implementation of replication, coordination, and failure handling rather than a production-ready datastore.

 ## What Is In The Repo